 Some may ask, “What if I already took an RMD in 2020?”
 As you aren’t required to take an RMD this year due to the CARES Act, the simple answer to this is that if you took an RMD earlier this year, you may return the RMD through a few different avenues.
 We have listed a few possibilities below.

 1) Do a Rollover: You may roll money from one retirement account to another within 60 days.
 Since no RMDs are required this calendar year due to the CARES Act, you are permitted to roll over that distribution.
 You may only do this rollover, however, if you have not passed the 60-day timeframe from when you took your RMD.

 2) What if I inherited a 401(k) or IRA and took an RMD this year?
 Typically, non-spousal beneficiaries may never return an RMD, however, this year the IRS has made an exception for these distributions as well.
 You may return the RMD back to the account in which it came from, or another tax-deferred account.

 3) What if I took an RMD in January?
 The new relief from the IRS allows everyone to return RMDs taken in 2020, as long they return by August 31, 2020.
 The new IRS notice also allows this for account owners who had already rolled over funds from one IRA to another within the past 365 days.
 This notice also covers beneficiaries, including spouses and children.

 4) Other important information:

-Private Capital Group has been, and will continue to, monitor this ongoing situation.
-As we keep pace with the new legislation provided by the IRS and other government entities, we will continue to provide you with the best possible service, dedication, and expertise in order to maintain your financial peace of mind.
-If you need further clarification on the topics above, please speak to your financial advisor, and we will guide you through the process.
+Private Capital Group has been monitoring this ongoing situation.
+As we keep pace with the new legislation provided by the IRS and other government entities, we will continue to strive to provide you with the best possible service, dedication, and expertise in order to maintain your financial peace of mind.
+If you need further clarification on the topics above, please speak to your financial advisor, and we strive to guide you through the process.

 Thank you for your continued trust in Private Capital Group.
 We are looking forward to seeing and hearing from you all hopefully very soon!